Hacker0x01/docs.hackerone.com/docs/programs/disclosure.md

 Option | Details
 ------ | -------
 Full | Upon disclosure, the full contents of the report are visible including the:<li>Vulnerability information</li><li>Summary</li><li>Timeline (this includes comments and attachments)</li><br>*Note: Internal comments are kept hidden.*
 Limited | Only the summary and timeline of the activity are visible.
 All comments and attachments are hidden.
-Limited disclosure allows for greater control over sensitive or extraneous information.
+Limited disclosure allows for greater control over sensitive or extraneous information. <br><br>Hackers still have the ability to add a hacker hacker summary to the report unless the report is [locked](locking-reports.html).

 5. *(Optional)* Enter a comment to describe your reasons for disclosure.